KSP-CKAN/CKAN/Spec.md

 This field defaults to `false`, including for `spec_version`s less than `v1.16`, however CKAN clients prior to `v1.16` would only perform strict checking.

+##### categories

+The `categories` field describes keywords that a user or program may use to classify or filter the mod in a list, but which are not required.
+One or more of either of the following fields may be used:

+- `type` : Keywords which define how the mod interacts with or alters KSP
+- `description` : Keywords which further describe what has been added or changed from stock gameplay

+Example categories:

+    "categories" : {
+        "type"        : "physics",
+        "type"        : "parts",
+        "description" : "oceanic",
+        "description" : "thermal",
+        "description" : "science"
+    }

+The first defined keyword in each category field should be considered the most important and used to populate a sortable column, though it is intended that all included category fields will be indexed and filterable.

 ### Relationships